 The whisper interpreter

-A whisper interpreter translates (whispers) while the speaker talks.
-So the speaker can continue talking and the listener can follow what is being said as it unfolds.
+A whisper interpreter translates (whispers) while the speaker is talking.
+So, the speaker can continue talking and the listener can follow what is being said as the conversation unfolds.
 This style of interpreting is often used by notaries for a deed transfer or in other small meetings.

 The simultaneous interpreter

 This type of interpreting takes place in a separate room, with translation taking place at the same time as the words are spoken in the foreign language.
 It is often used at congresses and large meetings where live translation is required.
-Interpreting equipment is required including, for example, headsets, microphones and/or an interpreting booth.
+Interpreting equipment is required including headsets, microphones and/or an interpreting booth.

 The consecutive interpreter